 - Visit Mukja Golmok, a famous food alley selling delicious Korean cuisine.

 - Take a walk around DDP (Dongdaemun Plaza).
 It hosts design-related shows and conferences, exhibitions, and other gatherings.
 Seoul Fashion Week is held at DDP.
 Make sure to visit the LED Rose Garden (25,550 white LED roses) at night at DDP.

 - Similar to Namdaemun, items usually don’t have a price tag which means you will have to bargain and price compare.

-- Visit Migliore to find the best deals but you will need to negotiate.
+- Visit Migliore to find the best deals, but you must negotiate.
 We recommend going with a Korean speaker.

 Open 10:30 am to 5 am (except Mondays and some public holidays)

 Namdaemun Market is one of the best open street markets in South Korea.
 It is number 7 on our list of the top 10 coolest places to visit in Seoul.
 It is the largest traditional market in Korea.
 The market has over 10,000 stores and boasts one of the largest distribution structures in Korea.
 Their visitors can buy cheap items, medical supplies, and local fruits and vegetables.
 In addition, they also sell a variety of popular Korean foods and snacks.
 Customers can purchase many goods straight from the manufacturers at wholesale prices.